 Essentially, every GPU has a base clock speed that the inner workings move at.
 However, by boosting this speed, your GPU can handle a higher volume of information over time.
 Every graphics card is different, and two cards of the same type may be able to handle vastly different clock speeds.

-As such, some graphics cards have incredible innate potential for overclocking.
+As such, some graphics cards have incredible potential for overclocking.
 Others, however, are best left at their normal clock speed.
 Going through the overclocking process carefully is the only way to tell if your graphics card can handle the extra clocking or not.

-Drawbacks of Overclocking Your GPU
+Drawbacks Of Overclocking Your GPU

 As you well know, overclocking has its share of drawbacks, too.
-Whenever you overclock a component of your PC, whether that be the CPU, GPU, or RAM, it shortens its lifetime.
+Whenever you overclock a component of your PC, whether that be the CPU, GPU, or RAM, it shortens its lifespan.
 As long as your GPU will last until you upgrade to a better one, you’re in the clear.

-That being said, finding the right clock limit for your GPU is still difficult.
+That being said, finding the right clock limit for your GPU is still tricky.
 While it won’t usually cause permanent damage if you do it carefully, it can be a delicate and time-consuming process.
 Also, keep in mind that attempting to overclock your GPU (or any other part of your PC) will void its warranty in the process.
 It’ll reduce its resale value, too.

 So, Should You Overclock?

 In general, there’s no reason not to overclock your GPU, with a few stipulations.
 Firstly, don’t push your card too hard, or it could end up breaking down or wearing out before you would plan to replace it.

 Do not forget always to keep things like your computer’s temperature in mind in the process, and make sure to run stress tests after deciding on your clock level, too.
 This can help prevent long-term damage from clocking your card too high.

-All in all, if you have the time, effort, and know-how to spare to overclock your GPU, it’s definitely worth doing.
-However, be careful not to push it too far, or you could end up shortening the life of your card more than necessary.
-As long as you’re methodical and careful about the process, you should find success!
+All in all, if you have the time, effort, and know-how to spare to overclock your GPU, it’s worth doing.
+However, be careful not to push it too far, or you could end up shortening the life span of your card more than necessary.